 - Verify retention period by reviewing your agency's and/or one of the general records retention and disposition schedules.
 Agency and General RRDS are available online

-- Complete the Transfer of Public Records to State Archives Form (Word)
+- Complete the Transfer of Public Records to State Archives Form [Fillable PDF, 912 Kb]

-- Email the Archivist II/TIS for approval to send records and attach the Transmittal Receipt to the email for reference.
-The Archivist II will respond within five working days to your agency's request.
+- Email Archivist Leah Geibel for approval to send records and attach the Transmittal Receipt to the email for reference.
+Our archivist will respond within five (5) working days to your agency's request.
 If an electronic container list is available, please include the attachment within this email.
-The Archivist II, Zachary Jones, may be reached via email

 - Once approval for the transfer is received, send boxes to the State Archives.
 Include the signed paper Transmittal Receipt with shipment.
 If a container list is available include the list for the box within each appropriate box.
 Please do not affix container lists to the outside of the box.
 Boxes should be sent to: